otonashi-labs/chatgpt-wrapped/README.md

 *   **Local Processing**: Your raw data never leaves your machine except for the metadata extraction request sent to the LLM.
 *   **No Tracking**: This tool has no analytics or external reporting.
 *   **Protected**: The `.gitignore` is pre-configured to ensure no JSON exports or `.env` files are ever committed.

-## Motivation (hooman written)
-So it's always a struggle to find something in ChatGPT chats.

-Imagine you need a formula from research you have done months ago.
-Or banger GTM idea you have written to chat at 2 am random Thursday.
-You know that it is there, but oh man it takes time and grind to find it.
-Especially if you have thousands of chats.That is why an idea of building a good search over the chats has been around with me; you know - proper SOTA agentic search.

-For a good search you need to build the metadata layer over chats.
-I've decided to do it two fold:
-1) deterministic - unroll/ module
-2) LLM infused - metadater/prompt.md & Gemini 3 Flash

-It ended up being good metadata.
-And once it was sorted I've realized that it's a "Wrapped season" going right now.
-So here it goes.

-In the nearest future I will continue to tinker on the agentic search for chats thingy.
-So this repo is likely to be on steroids soon.

 ## 📄 License